Vitsen15/CV/README.md

 * Location: Remote

 ## Profile:
-* More than 2 years of PHP developing experience.
+* About 3 years of PHP developing experience.
 * Strong knowledge of object-oriented concepts.
 * Experience with applications security issues.
 * Experience in REST API development.